gonzalo123/ui5-docker2/README.md

     }
   ],
 ```
-* and destination.json file alos
+* and destination.json file also
 ```json
   "destinations": {
     "SOCKETIO": {